Medically reviewed by Dr. Tom Biernacki, DPM

 Plantar fasciitis and heel pain: Multiple clinical studies show significant pain reduction and functional improvement, particularly in chronic cases.
 Works well in combination with shockwave therapy for severe cases.

 Peripheral neuropathy: This is one of the most exciting applications.
 Studies show MLS laser promotes peripheral nerve regeneration and significantly reduces neuropathic pain in diabetic and idiopathic neuropathy patients.
-We’ve seen remarkable improvements in sensation and pain levels in our neuropathy patients.
+We’ve seen notable improvements in sensation and pain levels in our neuropathy patients.

 Achilles tendonitis: Promotes collagen synthesis and reduces tendon inflammation.
 Particularly effective for insertional Achilles tendonitis combined with eccentric exercise protocols.